Thevesh-Chandran/Thevesh-Chandran/README.md

 ### :man_technologist: About Me :
 I am a Beginner in Front-End Development <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Malaysia.

-- :seedling: Iam learning Front-End Development languages such as HTML, CSS and Javascript.
+- :seedling: Currently Iam learning Front-End Development languages such as HTML, CSS and Javascript.

 - :zap: In the future, I aim to build the skills and portfolio to become a Full-Stack Web Developer.